ISO 9001:2015 Clause 9.2 Internal Audit

 The lead auditor should reassure the auditee that everything seen or heard during the audit is kept in strict confidence.
 Any documents provided to the audit team will be returned before the auditors leave the premises.

 The audit results should be summarized for presentation to management.
 Do not forget to start your presentation with ‘accentuating the positive’.
 Based on your audit, provide sincere and factual feedback on the QMS strengths – departments, processes, resources, controls, documentation, etc. Nonconformity findings may be grouped by functional area (department), the clause of the standard, and severity level (major, minor, or concern).
 Findings could also be categorized by type of failure, for example, intent (defined processes and documentation), implementation (practices), or effectiveness (results).

 It is recommended that the nonconformities be read out one after the other until they have all been presented, although it might be necessary to give a summary.

 The team leader is responsible for presenting the conclusion reached by the team based on the audit results.
-This is the “informed judgement” of the auditors.
-It must consider the seriousness of any nonconformities and whether they indicate a departmental or company wide breakdown of the system.
+This is the “informed judgment” of the auditors.
+It must consider the seriousness of any nonconformities and whether they indicate a departmental or company-wide breakdown of the system.
 The conclusion must be balanced with positive findings made during the audit.

 The auditee must have an opportunity to ask questions about the nonconformities or the summary and it would normally come at this point.
 The facts as stated should not be in dispute.
 Assuming the auditee accepts all the nonconformities or the summary, the auditor may be asked what response is necessary for the points raised.
 The auditors would expect the auditee to propose some corrective action in a given timeframe.